 In addition to harming wildlife, children and companion animals are also vulnerable to rodenticides through accidental consumption.
 Recently, a dog Lucy was brought to the MSPCA-Angell West with internal bleeding and bruising on her legs and abdomen — classic symptoms of rat poisons.
 Between 1999 and 2009, the American Association of Poison Control Centers (AAPCC) received reports of an average of 17,000 humans exposed to rodenticides annually.
 The vast majority, roughly 15,000, of these exposures involved children younger than 6.
 The AAPCC reported more than 50,000 dog poisonings from rodenticides in 2014.

-This legislation is filed by Representative Jim Hawkins (D-2nd Bristol) and supported by the Animal Legal Defense Fund, Humane Society of the United States, Mass Audubon, MSPCA, New England Wildlife Center, Northeast Organic Farmers Association-Massachusetts, and Raptors Are The Solution-Earth Island Institute.
-It passed the House on June 29, 2022, and has been referred to the Senate Ways and Means Committee.
+This legislation is filed by Representative Jim Hawkins (D-2nd Bristol) and Senator Paul Feeney (D-Bristol and Norfolk).
+It is supported by the Animal Legal Defense Fund, Humane Society of the United States, Mass Audubon, MSPCA, New England Wildlife Center, Northeast Organic Farmers Association-Massachusetts, and Raptors Are The Solution-Earth Island Institute, among others.
+The rodenticide bills have been referred to the Joint Committee on Environment and Natural Resources.